SebastianLiando/misty-skills/on-user-close-by/README.md

 ## OnUserCloseBy

-This skill is used to get notified if there is any user close by to the robot.
+This skill is used to notify other skills if there is any user close by to the robot.
 This is done by Misty's [trigger event API](https://docs.mistyrobotics.com/misty-ii/javascript-sdk/api-reference/#misty-triggerevent).

-> This skill only tells if there is any nearby user.
+> This skill only tells if there is any nearby user by face detection.
 It does not know how many users are nearby.

 ### Get Started